 What is Yoshinkan Aikido?

 Yoshinkan Aikido has a reputation as a strong style, concerned with the practicality of its techniques.
-As a consequence, Yoshinkan Aikido is taught to the Tokyo women's police force and is taught also to an elite group of riot police.
-Yoshinkan Aikido, or the house of cultivating the spirit, is made up of three words - yo meaning 'to cultivate' or 'to foster', shin meaning spirit, and kan meaning hall.
+As a consequence, Yoshinkan Aikido is taught to the Tokyo Metropolitan Police Force and is also taught to an elite group of riot police.
+Yoshinkan Aikido, or the house of cultivating the spirit, is made up of three words - Yo meaning 'to cultivate' or 'to foster', Shin meaning spirit, and Kan meaning hall.
+The Yoshinkan style is currently the second largest aikido organisation worldwide.

 Gozo Shioda